IBM/istio101/workshop/exercise-3/README.md

 ### Use Watson Tone Analyzer
 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.

-1. Use `ibmcloud target --cf` or `ibmcloud target -o ORG -s SPACE` to set the Cloud Foundry org and space where you want to provision the service.

-2. Create Watson Tone Analyzer in your account.
+1. Create Watson Tone Analyzer in your account.
     ```shell
-    ibmcloud service create tone_analyzer lite my-tone-analyzer-service
+    ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-south
     ```

-3. Create a service key for the service.
+2. When this service was created, there were some credentials automatically created for you.
+Get those credentials and note the **apikey** and **url** fields from the credentials object.

     ```shell
-    ibmcloud service key-create my-tone-analyzer-service myKey
+    ibmcloud resource service-keys --instance-name my_tone_analyzer --output JSON
     ```

-4. Show the service key that you created and note the **password** and **username**.
+3. Open the `analyzer-deployment.yaml` and find the env section near the end of the file.
+Replace YOUR_API_KEY with your own API key, and replace YOUR_URL with the url value you saved before.
+YOUR_URL should look something like `gateway.watsonplatform.net/tone-analyzer/api`

+4. The analyzer service will use IBM Cloud Identity and Access management (IAM) tokens to make authenticated requests to the Tone Analyzer service.
+IAM authentication uses access tokens for authentication, which are acquired by sending a request to a url with an API key.
+As a result, we will need to set up egress rules to allow the analyzer service access to those external urls.
+Apply the egress rules.

     ```shell
-    ibmcloud service key-show my-tone-analyzer-service myKey
+    kubectl apply -f analyzer-egress.yaml
     ```

-5. Open the `analyzer-deployment.yaml` and delete the `#` from the `env` section to un-comment the username and password fields.

-6. Add the username and password that you retrieved earlier and save your changes.

-7. Deploy the analyzer pods and service.
+5. Deploy the analyzer pods and service.
 The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.

     ```shell
     kubectl apply -f <(istioctl kube-inject -f analyzer-deployment.yaml)